sunil-saini/aws_shortcuts/README.md

 To get all route53 hosted zones and their resources with values

-        alhz
+        alz

-All these commands are configurable in services_mapping.json
+All these commands are configurable in commands.properties file

+Steps to run the project -

-First configure aws secret key and access key by aws configure command because same credentials will be used to query AWS resources
+1. First configure aws secret key and access key by aws configure command because same credentials will be used to query AWS resources

-To run the program first install the dependencies from requirements.txt

-    pip install -r requirements.txt --user

-To Run the program and set the cron

-    python main.py
+2. Clone the repository and run the set_aws_shortcuts.sh shell script from the inside the repository

+    bash +x set_aws_shortcuts.sh

-Finally open a terminal to run all above mentioned commands
+Finally open a terminal to enjoy all above mentioned commands